What Is an Endorsement in Advertising?

 Endorsements tie two brands together.
 One brand is an actual product or service, and the other is a personal brand, from a movie or TV star, musician, or industry professional.
 The hazard is, once the two are tied together, things can get messy if anything goes wrong with either brand.
 One only has to consider O.J.
 Simpson and Bill Cosby to understand the implications of an endorsement gone awry.

-- Danger to the Brand: Should anything negative happen to the person endorsing the brand, the brand itself can suffer very quickly.
-You only have to look at the issues that Tiger Woods created for the brand he endorsed.
+Should anything negative happen to the person endorsing the brand, the brand itself can suffer very quickly.
+You only have to look at the issues that Tiger Woods created for the brands he endorsed.
 In these instances, a crack PR and legal team are needed to stop the bleeding immediately.
 But in some cases, the damage is too great and the brand must disavow the endorsement.

 Is Product Placement an Endorsement?